 • helpful for muscle spasm

-• stimulates secretion of bile
+• stimulating secretion of bile

-• successfully used for the treatment of irritable bowel syndrome
+• treatment of irritable bowel syndrome

 Consult your health care practitioner if symptoms persist.